mboes/zurihac15-talk-examples/README.md

 stack exec -- collatz master localhost 7000
 ```

 or use the provided `launch.sh` script.
+The master will wait at the
+terminal until you press the RETURN key, at which point all slaves
+will be terminated and the master will exit.